Gnosder/Gaming/Modular Systems/Teacher Modular Daily Plan.md

+# TODO and notes 25/25/9

+Get a day planner for lesson tracking.
+A course planner.
+(It should have room for each course/ different class).

+Ask students where their notes are.
+Make them bring their notes and make them draw pictures.

+Mathmedic is 'weird' in relation to how they have some lessons listed.

+For the probability lessons bring in dice.

 # Modular Daily Plan

 This is a simple plug and play lesson plan template I can use to help me prep and run lessons.